ADVERTISER DISCLOSURE

 It may help support stress and mood*

-It’s no secret that feeling stressed or experiencing low mood can disturb our sleep.
+It’s no secret that feeling stressed or experiencing low mood may disturb our sleep.
 Several studies have examined the impact of taking magnesium for stress and sleep.
-They suggest that magnesium may have a positive effect on mental wellbeing which can also result in better quality sleep.
-[4]
+They suggest that magnesium may have a positive effect on mental wellbeing which might also result in better quality sleep.* [4]

 4